Many or all companies we feature compensate us. Compensation and editorial

 How to get a reverse mortgage

-If you’re ready to take out a reverse mortgage, you’ll need to take several steps.
+If you’re ready to take out a reverse mortgage, you must take several steps.
 Here’s what to expect once you’ve chosen a reverse mortgage company.

 1. Meet with a reverse mortgage counselor.
 Federal guidelines require homeowners interested in a reverse mortgage to meet with a Department of Housing and Urban Development (HUD)-approved counselor before applying.
-This is to ensure you fully understand what you’re agreeing to with a reverse mortgage.
+This ensures you fully understand what you agree to with a reverse mortgage.

 3. Get an appraisal.
 The reverse mortgage company needs to know what your home is worth to decide how much of your equity you can withdraw.
 It should schedule a professional appraisal through an independent agency.
 You’ll pay the appraisal fee, which can cost several hundred dollars.

 4. Close the reverse mortgage.
 If you’re approved, the final steps are closing and disbursement.
-You’ll need to sign the required paperwork and tell the reverse mortgage company where to send the proceeds if you choose a lump sum payout.
+You must sign the required paperwork and tell the reverse mortgage company where to send the proceeds if you choose a lump sum payout.

 Most reverse mortgages don’t rely on credit scores for approval, but the reverse mortgage company will likely perform a hard check of your credit to ensure you have no federal tax liens or delinquent debts.
 You must consent to the credit check when you submit your application.

 From start to finish, the reverse mortgage process typically takes 30 to 45 days.
-It may take longer if you hit a snag in underwriting or there’s a delay in completing the appraisal.
+It may take longer if you hit a snag in underwriting or delay completing the appraisal.

 FAQ